coq/coq/CONTRIBUTING.md

 It would help if you search the existing issues before reporting a bug.
 This can be difficult, so consider it extra credit.
 We don't mind duplicate bug reports.
-If unsure, you are always very welcome to ask on Discourse or Gitter before, after, or while writting a bug report
+If unsure, you are always very welcome to ask on our [Discourse forum][] or [Gitter chat][] before, after, or while writting a bug report

 When it applies, it's extremely helpful for bug reports to include sample code, and much better if the code is self-contained and complete.
 It's not